Aurora Hunt Aurora Hunt

 NOAA's classification for significant disturbances.
 A Kp of 5 equals a G1 (Minor) storm.
 A Kp of 9 equals a G5 (Extreme) storm, which happens maybe once a decade.

-The Kp Scale Decoded
+The Kp Scale and NOAA G-Scale

 Kp Value NOAA Scale Visible Overhead At Visible Low on Horizon From